System requirements for the application to function correctly:

 Contact your professors or instructors as early as possible to give them ample time to complete the recommendations.
 We suggest you speak or write directly to your professors or instructors before you submit their names for the SR-EIP online application.
 Visit your professor or instructor during office hours or schedule an appointment to discuss your summer plans and long-term goals.
 Always provide a copy of your resume.

 Your recommender will receive an email with your request.
 You must enter an accurate email address, or your recommender will not receive the request and will not be able to submit a recommendation for you.
 Check with your recommender to be sure you are using their preferred email address.
 Their username will be their email address as you have entered it, and they will set their password on the login page.
+If your recommender has not received an email request within 24 hours of your entering their information in your application contact firstname.lastname@example.org for assistance.

 Unfortunately, this happens frequently.
 Contact your recommenders and inform them that they will be receiving a request for a letter from email@example.com.
 Ask them to exempt this address from their spam filter.